One of the most in-depth experiential opportunities available to Chemistry students is

 Study abroad programs provide Chemistry majors with access to interesting and relevant courses around the world.
 Immerse yourself in a new culture while earning credits toward your degree.

-The Office of Diversity & Student Programs offers weekly drop-in advising/consultations for CNS students seeking opportunities.
+The Office of Experiential Learning offers weekly drop-in advising/consultations for CNS students seeking opportunities.

 If you're interested in "doing science" and are looking for a shorter-term way to be involved, try out a Science Sprint!
 Science Sprints are one-day intensive, fun events bringing interdisciplinary teams of 10-25 undergraduates together to work on a meaningful science problem.
 All CNS majors are welcome.